AdoptOpenJDK/mjprof/README.md

 Build mjstack
 =============
 Build mjstack with the following command line:
-`mvn install assembly:assembly`
+`mvn clean package`
-This will create a zip file which contains everything you need.
+This will create a zip file in `target/dist/mjstack1.0-bin.zip` which contains everything you need.